Associate Degree Nursing Program Mission Statement

 Sociology/Psychology and Communication/Speech must be completed to receive points in the “Fixed Set” GPA section.

 Those students holding a bachelor's degree in another discipline from a U.S. regionally accredited institution may not be required to take any other general education requirements for the A.S.
 Registered Nursing degree.

 Students who do not meet the G.P.A. or course repetition requirement should check with the Nursing Department for other options.

-- Starting in fall 2020, transcripts are also accepted electronically.
-If this is not available, the Admissions and Records office may send an official PDF version to firstname.lastname@example.org.
+- Transcript Requirement: Starting in fall 2020, transcripts are accepted electronically.
+Please submit a transcript from each college you have attended.
+If electronic submission is not available, the Admissions and Records office from your previous institution may send an official PDF version to email@example.com.
 We do still accept official transcripts in a sealed envelope as well.

 - Foreign Transcripts: If you took a prerequisite course in a foreign country, foreign transcripts must be evaluated by a credential evaluation service for determining U.S. equivalency.
 View list of approved agencies.

 - Testing Requirement: All students must pass the Test of Essential Academic Skills (TEAS), version ATI TEAS.
 We are no longer accepting other versions.
 This is a diagnostic test that covers basic Math, Reading, and Science.
 Students may prepare for this test by going to the ATI testing site and then go to ASSESSMENTS; go to Test of Essential Academic Skills (TEAS).